megies/RLdatabase/ReadMe.md

 ## List of important files and folders:

+  - waveformCompare_20170110_master.py (main processing script)

+  - OUTPUT (folder containing all processed events)

+  -event_upload_rotjane.py (python script for pushing quakemls to JANE and posting attachments)

-* waveformCompare (main-folder)
+* populate_database

+  -populate_database.sh (shell script for rerunning the database from scratch, following the composition guide)

   - Catalog_composition_guide.txt (contains info of how to recalculate the whole database)

-  - CRONTAB_waveformCompare.txt (backup for the crontab --> put in "crontab -e" if the old one is lost, but CHECK PATHS!)

-  - waveformCompare_20170110_master.py (event processing -> database entries!)

   - XML-extra_events (contains quakeML-catalogs for ISC-picked events.
 Most of them are local and low magnitude)

-  - OUTPUT (folder containing processed events)
+  - Other files here justify the choices made in composition guide.

 ## Troubleshooting/ Preparation: